- 9 videos, 150 minutes total

 This course assumes very little prior knowledge of Haskell.
 We are focused here on working through examples without understanding theory or how and why things work too deeply.
 This course has goals and an approach similar to Julie’s famous blog post The Nesting Instinct.

 We do use recursion in one function without explaining it fully.
-We also rely on and derive instances for several typeclasses without explaining what typeclasses are or how they work; how they work is briefly discussed during lesson 8 when we need to write an instance of Semigroup
+We also rely on and derive instances for several typeclasses without explaining what typeclasses are or how they work; how they work is briefly discussed during lesson 8 when we need to write an instance of Semigroup.

 Show notes